BCDC-GIS/Bay-Adapt-Currents/Metrics & Monitoring Projects/README.md

-# Regional Environmental Health Metrics
+# Metrics & Monitoring Projects
 ## Data Summary
 BCDC Staff performed snowball sampling of adaptation professionals to ensure that we were capturing all relevant datasets.
 We collected information on the program/project, when it started, the data coverage area, and provided a link to the platform.
 Some of the metrics and monitoring projects are from static documents and represent a specific moment in time, while others are updated more frequently.